arjunriitb/Prettu_wins/README.md

-# ✨ My Little Tasks
+# ✨ Prettu's Cute wins

 A cute productivity tracker made with love 💕
 Built with plain HTML + CSS + JS — no server needed!